bitcoin/bips/bip-0139/field-registry.md

 ## Signer Fields

-Fields of the [signer object][signerobj].
+Optional fields of the [signer object][signerobj].
+Its mandatory field, `fingerprints`, is specified with the object itself.
-The mandatory `fingerprints` field is defined in BIP-0139; all fields below are optional.

 | Field                   | Type    | Description                                                                      |
 |-------------------------|---------|----------------------------------------------------------------------------------|